cybera/synthi/manual/src/sections/UploadingADataset.md

 From the **Preview Data** tab, select the green **Upload** button.
 A file browser will appear on your screen.
 Select the CSV file that you wish to import into ADI.

+{% hint style='info' %}
+You can currently only upload CSV files to ADI.
+It is ideal if those CSV files have a standard header of column names in the first row, but the ADI platform does provide a way to upload CSV files without header rows, providing default column names in this event.
+{% endhint %}

 If there are no issues with the CSV's format, a sample of the data should load on the screen within a few seconds.

+Note that the uploaded dataset will be available to anyone in the active organization.
+The drop down menu on the top right of the next image displays the active organization.
+There is always a default organization for every user with the same name as the username.
+However, they can be added to other organizations by a system administrator.

 ![Upload completed successfully](../images/new-dataset-uploaded.png)